• Home

 Part 3 of 3: I MAY OWE YOU AN APOLOGY (about SaVoa)

 (For those who came in late, Part 2 and Part 1 are below) What does it say when Seven Professional Voiceover Artists finally decide they no longer want their names associated with the executive board of an Association of Professional Voiceover Artists.
 (That’s a rhetorical question.)
-It’s one thing if you want to have […]
+It’s one thing if you want to have your […]

 April 20, 2012